65 Traditional British foods to try on your trip

 Roast Dinner

 What can you say about a traditional Sunday lunch in the U.K?
 A plate full of roast beef, roast pork, lamb, turkey or chicken loaded with freshly cooked veg and yes that includes Brussels sprouts.
-Lots of gravy, roastie potatoes, Yorkshire pudding and possibly stuffing.
+Lots of gravy, roastie potatoes, (oven roasted in duck fat roast potatoes), Yorkshire pudding and possibly stuffing.

 All the traditional accompaniments from horseradish, cranberry sauce, mint sauce, apple sauce can be added to your already bulging plate of food – and then an afternoon nap – heaven.